Apply

 2. Screening

 A preliminary analysis of the investment opportunity is conducted to assess its fit with FASA’s criteria, including impact and ESG standards.
 This stage involves desk research, reputational checks, and an initial evaluation of the fund’s structure and strategy.
-If the opportunity progresses, FASA issues a non-binding Letter of Intent (LOI) outlining its interest.

 First Advisory Investment Committee